 The experts from Forbes came up with the following list after looking first at housing affordability indices, and then also at the cost of living.
 But they also took into account violent crime rate, with stats coming from the Federal Bureau of Investigation.
-Next, they looked at the unemployment rate, and also investigated the quality of education and schools in the cities.
+Next, they looked at the unemployment rate and investigated the quality of education and schools in the cities.

-Number 5: Bay City, Michigan
+Bay City, Michigan

-Bay City, Michigan makes the top 5 of Forbes's list of best places to live cheaply mainly because of the low median price of housing in the city.
+Bay City, Michigan makes the top five of Forbes' list mainly because of the low median price of housing in the city.
 At $73,000, the average-priced home is within reach of most residents.

 Coming in at Number 3 is Cumberland, a city with a population of just over 20,000, though if you include the metropolitan area, that swells to over 100,000.
 Median household income is $52,200, and the median home price is low at $81,000.

-With a median household income of $69,000 compared with the median home price of $101,000, Monroe is a place that is very attractive to young families looking to start out life.
+Another Michigan city, Monroe comes in at Number 2 on Forbes' list.
+With a median household income of $69,000 compared with the median home price of $101,000, Monroe is a place that is very attractive to young families looking to start out in life.
 Jobs that pay well are abundant, mainly because of the manufacturing businesses in the area.
-Add low unemployment and crime rates, and a low cost of living, you have a city worth a closer look.
+Add low unemployment and crime rates, and a low cost of living, and you have a city worth a closer look.